Shang-JY/ResNets-for-CIFAR10/README.md

 The snapshot folder stores the snapshots of different epochs of the model and parameters of the network.

-The definition and generation mechanism of the residual network are offloaded in ResNet.py,
+The definition and generation mechanism of the residual network are in ResNet.py,

 The code for training and testing is in main.py.